ilsoftltd/colour-oled/raspberryPi/README.md

 Once you have WiringPi, you now have to make the Colour OLED library.
 First navigate to the "raspberryPi/ColourOLED" folder and then type "make" and press enter.

 This should now compile and install the library.
-This library is used in the exact same way as the Arduino so for examples, check the examples for the Arduino.
+This library is used in the exact same way as the Arduino so please refer to the Arduino examples folder.

-When compiling your code, you must use -lcolourOled as a flag on the gcc or g++ complier.
+When compiling your code you must use -lcolourOled and -lwiringPi as a flag on the gcc or g++ complier.